sjtrauber/a2-DataVis-5ways/README.md

 - The legends.

 Note that some software packages will make it **impossible** to perfectly preserve the above requirements.
-Be sure to note where these deviate.
+Be sure to note where these do not support the features you need, but feel free to still use them.

-Improvements are also welcome as part of Technical and Design achievements.
+Improvements to the chart and design are also welcome as part of Technical and Design achievements.

 Libraries, Tools, Languages
 ---

-You are required to use 7 different tools or libraries.
+You are required to use 5 different tools or libraries.
-Of the 7 tools, you must use at least 3 libraries (libraries require code of some kind).
+Of the 5 tools, you must use at least 3 libraries (libraries require code of some kind).
 This could be `Python, R, Javascript`, or `Java, Javascript, Matlab` or any other combination.
 Dedicated tools (i.e. Excel) do not count towards the language requirement.

-Otherwise, you should seek tools and libraries to fill out your 7.
+Otherwise, you should seek tools and libraries like Excel, Tableau, or Flourish to fill out your 5.

 Below are a few ideas.
 Do not limit yourself to this list!
 Some may be difficult choices, like Matlab or SPSS, which require large installations, licenses, and occasionally difficult UIs.